pankaj230/pankaj230/README.md

 - 👋 Hi, I’m Pankaj kushwaha
-- 👀 I’m interested in developing
+- 👀 I’m interested in developing solution
-- 🌱 I’m currently learning solution architect
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web development project
 - 📫 How to reach me pankajkus814@gmail.com

 <!---